 So why does International Living continue to employ him?
 It is because IL is a sales organization and McMahon is a master bullshitter.

 Some of my friends in the real estate sales profession have a favorite film -- Glen Garry Glen Ross -- released in 1992 with such star actors as Al Pacino, Kevin Spacey, Alec Baldwin, Ed Harris and the late Jack Lemmon.
-All the characters are land salesmen at a Chicago real estate firm, relentlessly pushing land in the faraway states of Arizona and Florida using every sales trick in the book.
+All the characters are land salesmen at a Chicago real estate firm, relentlessly telemarketing land in the faraway states of Arizona and Florida using every sales trick in the book.

 The management of the firm sends Alec Baldwin to motivate the salesmen into improving their sales or face termination, with lines such as: